Notmrabhi/AspireNexChatbot/README.md

 2. PyTorch: Framework for building and training the neural network.
 3. Flask: Micro web framework used for deploying the chatbot as a web application.
 4. NLTK (Natural Language Toolkit): Library for natural language processing, used for tokenization and preprocessing text data.
-5. HTML, CSS AND JS - Used for creating the frontend of the web application, providing a user-friendly interface for interacting with the chatbot.
+5. HTML, CSS and JS - Used for creating the frontend of the web application, providing a user-friendly interface for interacting with the chatbot.

 ## Initial Setup for Chatbot Deployment